Gotoline-one/rt-container-system/docs/architecture.md

 ## License

-MIT License.
+APACHE 2.0 License.
 See LICENSE file for details.